The best children's books of the year, as selected by LAPL librarians. Perfect for holiday gift-giving!

 (PreK – Grade 1) What might happen when a young girl meets a dinosaur while shopping for groceries?
 Colorful, action-packed illustrations complement Sierra's delightful rhyming guessing game about the polite expressions we use in daily encounters.

-(Grades 4 and up) An inspiring and engaging photo-biography about a girl who, despite the odds, became a scientist and professor while living with autism.
+An inspiring and engaging photo-biography about a girl who, despite the odds, became a scientist and professor while living with autism.
 With a love and compassion for animals, a fierce determination, and a mind unlike anyone else’s, she created a more humane cattle industry.
+Includes a forward and advice for kids on the autism spectrum by Grandin, plus bibliography, websites, index.

 (Grades 1-3) Told in clever, well-metered rhyme, this spin on the Three Little Pigs features siblings who, fed up with the wolf's bullying, attend various martial arts classes.
 The first two brothers only go so far in their lessons, but the sister is more dedicated and becomes the ultimate vanquisher.
 Great pictures, too!